tabunama/asm3model/docs/source/citation_license_contact.rst

 asm3model Python package (2026).
 Taher Abunama, Xavier Flores-Alsina, Krist V. Gernaey and Ulf Jeppsson.

-For software context, benchmark model structure, and the reactive-settler / model-assumption framework used with ASM1, ASM2d and ASM3 in BSM1, see Flores-Alsina, Gernaey and Jeppsson (2012), *Water Science and Technology* 65(8):1496-1505.

 Upstream license agreement and attribution
 ------------------------------------------